abrady/VulkanRenderer/README.md

 ![](Assets/Screenshots/animated_water_texture.png)

-okay, animated texture.
+okay, animated texture. just passing in a mat4 for simplicity.
 I should figure out how to make GIFs out of these.

 ## 1/6/24 More textures:
 Despite looking like crappy plastic this is apparently the best I can do with my current lighting model.